kradical-tugboatlogic/docx-html/README.md

 # Docx to HTML conversion tests

-Each folder contains an independently runnable example with its html output.
+Each folder contains an independently runnable example.